soufian3raki/soufian3raki/README.md

 ![](https://github.com/soufian3raki/soufian3raki/blob/main/template.png)
 </div>

 ### I'm a web developer from Valencia, Spain.
 I have a rich experience in designing and building websites 👨‍💻 and customization.  🚀

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m currently working on [CV](https://cv.l5enio.com/)

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning JavaScript and TypeScript

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to JavaScript and related technologies

 - ⚡ Fun fact: I use tabs over spaces